zakplus/sqlite-loader/README.md

 var queries = require('./my-queries.sql');
 ```

-Otherwise you can specify the loader directly in your import / require:
+Otherwise, you can specify the loader directly in your import/require:

 ```javascript
 import queries from 'sqlite-loader!./my-queries.sql'